semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 }
 </ul>

-# Continuous Integration (CI) configuration reference
+# Continuous Integration (CI) environment variables

 Use this reference to configure Semgrep's behavior in CI environments by setting environment variables.
 You can set these variables within a CI configuration file or your CI provider's interface.
 Refer to your CI provider's documentation for the correct syntax.
 Examples are written for a Bash environment unless otherwise stated.